charlesabarnes/bungholio/README.md

 # Bungholio

-Monitors Amazon and sends a text when watched products (like TP) become available.
-It will send a text at most once per day per product.
+Monitors Amazon and sends a message to a webhook when watched products (like TP) become available.
+It will send a message at most once per day per product.

 **Note**

-Requires a Twilio account.
+Only tested with Discord
 ## Installation

 1. Clone this repo.
 2. Modify items.json with the name and url of products you want to watch.
-3. Create a .env file with the following Twilio attributes
+3. Create a .env file with your Webhook URL

 ```
-accountSid=twilioSid
-authToken=TwilioAuthToken
-twilioFrom='+yourTwilioPhoneNumber'
-twilioTo='+phoneNumberToText'
+WEBHOOK_URL=URLHERE
 ```

 4. Run it